When is the weight loss pill coming?

 The NHS is also providing the jabs to 200,000 people who meet strict criteria through weight management clinics over three years.

-The active ingredient of the weight loss jabs marketed under brand names Wegovy and Ozempic is semaglutide.
+The active ingredient of the weight loss jabs marketed under brand names Wegovy and Ozempic is semaglutide (although technically Ozempic is not a weight loss jab but a treatment for type 2 diabetes).
 It works by acting on GLP-1 receptors in the body, suppressing hunger hormones and slowing gastric emptying, so that you feel fuller for longer.

 Tirzepatide, the active ingredient of Mounjaro, also targets GLP receptors and another hormone receptor called GIP (glucose-dependent insulinotropic polypeptide).